kshji/ksh/Sh/README.md

 Shell script to send sms messages using your Android Phone and https://www.pushbullet.com/ gateway.
   * Basic lisence is free, limit 100 sms / month
   * Pro lisense is unlimited, only some dollars / month
+  * Android Phone you need App Pushbullet and setup SMS gateway on